defiprime/defiprime1/README.md

 ## Listing

 If you'd like to submit your project, please ping me at Twitter, open an issue at Github or create a PR.
-You can edit/add projects directly at `_posts`
+You can edit/add projects directly at `collections`